drhayes/drhayes.io/src/now.md

 ## Digital Games

-* Beat [Carrion][].
-It was great.
-Just play it.
-* Haven't been able to convince my family to beat that final boss of [Lovers in a Dangerous Spacetime][liads] yet.
-Our skills are rusting away!
-* Trying to figure out what our [Minecraft][] gaming is going to look like, going forward.
-* Starting to play [Shovel Knight][ShovelKnight] after reading the [Boss Fight Books book][shovel-knight-by-david-l-craddock].
-Such a great game.
-Not NES hard... yet.
+* I'm basically playing no video games right now.
+Ugh.

 ## Role-playing Games

 * [The Dracula Dossier][dracula] is very fun.
-Still not dead, but I've been shot by goons a couple of times.
-That wasn't great.
+We're in Europe.
+Close to Drac I think.
+Scary.
-* Running a campaign using [Shadow of the Demon Lord][sotdl], maybe.
-Hard to schedule.
-And the I-roll-you-roll-I-roll of combat isn't super exciting for me.
+* I think my [Shadow of the Demon Lord][sotdl] is dead.
+I don't blame the system, I blame me.
 * Playing in a [Masks][] campaign with Internet strangers!
 A curated [Magpie][] game turned campaign.
 It's going great!
+Talk to me about the between-game vignettes.

 ## Teaching

-Thinking and reading about teaching adults.
-How to effectively communicate ideas and meet students where they're looking.
-What does my teaching language look like?
+Need to write more about what how my teaching is going.

 ## Programming

-I'm doing a lot of JavaScript, Lua, and Terraform these days.
-Always trying to get better at shell scripting.
-Paraphrasing the inestimable Merlin Mann, when I get a bit of shell scripting right I feel like a chimp that just successfully landed a jet.
+Mostly Terraform at work.
+Mostly JavaScript at home as I poke at my personal site and a notes system.
+Lua for anything gamedev-y, but I'm eyeing Rust.

 ## Music

 Lately.

-* [Sisters of Mercy][SistersOfMercy] - Anodyne to that kind of day, week, month, season...
-* Hunter as a Horse
+* Com Truise.
+* Angel Olsen.
+* Daniel Deluxe.

 Always.